alexgibson/monosyn/README.md

 `node app`

-For development, you can just run Grunt.
-This run the server and watch for changes.
+For development, you can just run `grunt`.
+This will start the server and watch for changes.

-`grunt`

 Browser support
 ---------------